scouten/ericscouten.travel/content/2022/09-10-smoketember/index.md

 bounds = {sw = [47.648, -122.702], ne = [48.583, -122.173]}
 cover = "es-4408-020"
 cover_cdn_key = "img/v1/2022/09/es-4408-020"
-comments = true
+cover_alt = "A pebbly beach curves along a calm bay with a small motorboat moored offshore and forested islands and headlands in the distance, beneath a sky heavily veiled by wildfire smoke that dims the sun to a dull orange disk." comments = true
 +++